saiakhil-devops/aws-devops-pipeline-demo/README.md

 ---

-> 🔥 *This repository is crafted to align with real-world DevOps job requirements, showcasing hands-on experience with CI/CD pipelines, Dockerization, automated testing, and scalable workflows.
-Perfect for showcasing in portfolios, internships, or interviews.*
+> 🔥 *This repository is crafted to align with real-world DevOps job requirements, showcasing hands-on experience with CI/CD pipelines, Dockerization, automated testing, and scalable workflows.*